Judge slashes $8 billion Risperdal award against Johnson & Johnson to $6.8 million

 “The ruling is wrong (and) provides essentially no punishment for the worst of the worst of corporate misconduct,” Murray’s lawyer Thomas Kline said in an email.
 “We believe that when the merits are reviewed that the $8 billion will be reinstated.”

-Johnson & Johnson said that while the court “appropriately reduced the excessive punitive damages award,” the trial judge wrongly excluded evidence that the label for Risperdal “clearly and appropriately” outlined the risks of use.
+Johnson & Johnson said that while Powell “appropriately reduced the excessive punitive damages award,” he wrongly excluded evidence that Risperdal’s label “clearly and appropriately” outlined the risks of use.

+The U.S. Food and Drug Administration approved Risperdal in 1993 to treat schizophrenia and bipolar mania in adults, and in 2006 for irritability associated with autism in children.

+Plaintiffs suing over the drug have said Johnson & Johnson concealed the link between Risperdal and excessive growth of female breast tissue in boys, known as gynecomastia.

 Reporting by Jonathan Stempel in New York, Editing by Rosalba O'Brien and Richard Chang